-As part of the study you will be required to have CT scans and bone scans at screening, cycles 4, 7 10 and every third cycle thereafter to monitor your cancer.
+As part of the study you will be required to have CT scans and bone scans at screening, cycles 3, 4, 7 10 and every third cycle of treatment thereafter to monitor your cancer.
 By taking part in this study you will have twice as many CT and bone scans as you would if you did not take part.
 Having a CT scan will expose you to an amount of radiation comparable to 8 years' worth of normal background radiation in the UK.
-Having a bone scan will expose you to an amount of radiation which is roughly the same as 1 year's worth of normal background radiation.
+Having a bone scan will expose you to an amount of radiation.
 As part of this study you will also have 2 or 3 tumour biopsies which may take place under CT guidance.
 You would not have this type of CT scan if you did not take part in this study.
 Having a CT-guided biopsy will expose you to an amount of radiation comparable to 3 years' worth of normal background radiation comparable in the UK.
 Radiation can cause cell damage which may in the long term be harmful.
-However in view of your clinical condition the radiation exposure is not significant and the risk of long term harm is considered to be negligible.
+However in view of your clinical condition, the radiation exposure is not significant and the risk of long term harm is considered to be negligible.
 In rare cases, you may have an allergic reaction to the contrast material "dye" given for CT scans.
 If you have had allergic reactions to X-ray dyes in the past, you should let your study doctor know.